SouthGreenPlatform/VcfHunter/README.md

 			BiP: bi-parental cross.
 Expected segregation tested: 0.5/0.5 (parental markers) and 0.25/0.5/0.25 (bridge markers).
 			SELF: selfing population.
 Expected segregation tested: 0.25/0.5/0.25 (bridge markers).
 	--prefix: Prefix for output files.
 [Default: Pop]
-	--addcov: A tabulated file containing genotype of all markers passing filter is outputed.
+	--addcov: A tabulated file containing genotype of all markers passing filter is printed.
 	 If this option is passed, in addition to genotypes, alleles coverage information is also filled.
 		Possible values:
 			y: add this information